Release Date: November 18, 1983 | DVD Release Date: October 29, 1997

 If A Christmas Story is what you love for the holidays, I respect that.
 We all have our traditions.
 If you haven’t seen it, pick it up and give it a shot if only to get those holiday references fully.
 To close, I assumed my father had seen the movie and asked for his opinion, but he is the other person in the U.S. to have never seen it.
 It might have been interesting as he’s only a little younger than Ralphie.

-For us here at Rabid Reader’s Reviews, we wish everyone a Happy Holidays, Merry Christmas and a Happy New Year.
-Thank you for reading our reviews.
+For us here at Rabid Reader’s Reviews, we wish everyone Happy Holidays, Merry Christmas and a Happy New Year.
+Thank you for visiting our site in 2017.

 All American Christmas Carol is available as a DVD, Blu-ray and on Amazon Instant Video: